 Driving Around Lake Garda and Lake Iseo

 The largest of the lakes, Lake Garda has a bit of everything for everyone.
-Faded charm, old hotels, and sophisticated restaurants, plus good beaches and agreeable winds for watersports.
+Faded charm, splendid old hotels, and sophisticated restaurants, plus good beaches and agreeable winds for water sports.

-Canoes, catamarans, sailboats and motorboats can all be hired.
-If you’re travelling with kids there’s the added bonus of theme parks and water parks.
+Canoes, catamarans, sailboats, and motorboats can all be hired on Lake Garda.
+If you’re travelling with kids there’s the added bonus of theme parks and water parks, but these get very busy in summer with Italian families.

-Make Sirmione your base.
-It’s touristy but it has a photogenic castle with moat and drawbridge, plenty of waterfront hotels and restaurants, and nice beaches.
+Sirmione is touristy but it has a photogenic castle with moat and drawbridge, plenty of waterfront hotels and restaurants, and nice beaches, like the one pictured above.
+It was sweltering the day I took that photo, but Lara and I were researching a guidebook and sadly had no time for a swim.

-From Sirmione, drive clockwise, stopping at attractive Salò where Mussolini retreated to, and Gardone Riviera, where you can visit Il Vittoriale, an ostentatious villa once owned by a famously eccentric fascist poet.
-Both towns are picturesque and worth a wander.
+From Sirmione, drive clockwise, stopping at Salò where Mussolini retreated to, and Gardone Riviera, where you can visit Il Vittoriale, an ostentatious villa once owned by a famously eccentric fascist poet.
+Both towns are incredibly picturesque and definitely worth a wander.

-Continuing north, Riva del Garda and Torbole are popular haunts of sailors and windsurfers, as is Malcesine on the eastern side, on the way back to Sirmione.
+Continuing north, Riva del Garda and Torbole are popular haunts of sailors and windsurfers, as is Malcesine on the eastern side.

 Close by, low-key Lake Iseo, has scenic waterside promenades, pleasant town squares and plenty of camping and fishing opportunities.